 - In most cases lifetime elite status takes a long time to earn and usually costs quite a bit of money too – with possibly one or two outlying exceptions that are unlikely to be replicated any time soon, hotel lifetime elite status takes years (possibly decades) to earn.

-I’ll do my best to provide some guidance and I’ll offer my thoughts but don’t expect to read this and end up with a definitive answer at the end.
+I’ll do my best to provide some guidance and I’ll offer my thoughts, but don’t expect to read this and to end up with a definitive answer at the end.

 - 25% more Bonvoy points on Marriott stays